schlumpyj/2017-Robot-Code/README.md

 ###*Powered By The Following*:

- -Python 3 (the updated version of 2.7 , just thought I would add that for 2.7 users like me)
+ -Python 3 and RobotPy

  -Bugs

  -Unintended Features (see item 2, Bugs.)

- -Bad ideas (always need to include a few of these)

  -Print Statement Debugging (using words such as the ever popular, "Hi" , "Yo", and "I'm here bro")